-Once you have created the rules of your trading strategy, it is important to backtest it.
-Backtesting involves looking back at the historical prices of the financial instrument which you are trading, identifying all the instances where you would have been prompted to enter the market and seeing how your trade would have fared.
+Once you have finished building a trading strategy, it is important to backtest it.
+Backtesting involves looking back at historical prices of the financial instrument which you are trading, identifying all the instances where you would have been prompted to enter the market and seeing how your trade would have fared.

-Backtesting is a helpful way of getting an idea of how effective trading strategies will be on the live markets.
-Although it is important to note that past performance does not necessarily indicate future performance.
+Backtesting is a helpful way of getting an idea of how effective your trading strategy will be on the live markets.
+Although it is important to note that past performance is not a reliable indicator of future results.

-Backtesting can either be conducted manually by the trader going back through price charts, identifying a trading signal and recording the would-be result, or by using specially designed backtesting software.
+Backtesting can either be conducted manually by the trader going back through price charts, identifying a trading signal and recording what the result would have been or by using specially designed backtesting software.

 7) Keep Improving

 You should not ever think of your trading strategy as something which is set in stone.
-It should be adaptable and you should never stop improving it where possible.
-It is more or less inevitable that after trading the markets with your trading strategy, you will identify ways that it can be improved.
+It should be adaptable and you should continue to improve your strategy where possible.
+After successfully building a trading strategy and implementing it on the markets, it is inevitable that you will identify ways in which it can be improved.

-Our seven step guide should help you on your way to creating your trading strategy.
+Our seven step guide should help you on your way to building a trading strategy.
 Remember that not every trading strategy will be successful.
-Trading strategies take hard work and constant improvement.
+Trading strategies take hard work and require constant improvement.

 Whether you are a professional or a beginner trader, you should always practice a new strategy on a demo account before heading to the live markets.

-With a demo account from Admiral Markets, traders benefit from being able to trade absolutely risk-free!
-Instead of risking your capital on the live markets straight away, practice first with virtual currency!
-Click the banner below to open an account today:
+A demo trading account from Admirals is an incredibly useful tool for traders when building a trading strategy.
+Instead of risking your capital on the live markets straight away, practice and perfect your strategy with virtual currency, in real-market conditions!
+Click the banner below to open a free demo trading account today: